Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-01-22 Process and Intro To Interrupts.md

 + Control / Security / Privacy
 	+ OS maintains all resources and makes then available
 	+ OS must keep allocated resources and its own resources private
++ Add special hardware instructions and hardware state to make the transition into the OS.
+This will create a mechanism to enter the OS and use its functions with security by raising the hardware privilege level.

 #### Modes
 User applications execute in `USER MODE`
 + In **USER MODE** the **hardware**\* restricts what applications can do
-	+ Possible limits: accessible memory, direct access to devices
+	+ Possible limits placed on the application by the hardware: accessible memory, direct access to devices

 \* - see the `kernel-mode` bit in the PSW.

 A TRAP or ‘Supervisor (Service) Call’ is a special hardware instruction.
 When a syscall has `trap` a predefined trap-handler is entered and hardware raises the privilege level to kernel mode.
-When a call comes in with a `trap` the current process is stopped and the new call with `trap` is executed.
+When a call comes in with a `trap` the current process is stopped and the  `trap-handler` is executed.

-Exit from `kernel mode` to `user mode` is done via a `Return-from-Trap` instruction which gives the control back to the user.
+Exit from `kernel mode` to `user mode` is done via a `return-from-trap` instruction which gives the control back to the user by going back to user-mode.

 Traps are part of a set of features that permit controlled entry to an OS.
 The general category is: **Interrupts**